Mattresses can be under attack from a range of fluids. Each night you go to bed, the mattress is under threat.

 Things to be aware of before you start

-We want to keep our kids and pets safe, so make sure that when cleaning with detergents these precious members of the house are kept away.
+We want to keep our kids and pets safe, so make sure that these precious house members are kept away when cleaning with detergents.

-You can always clean the mattresses when the children are at school, but with pre-schoolers, this option isn’t that feasible.
+You can always clean the mattresses when the children are at school, but this option isn’t feasible with pre-schoolers.

-If you are cleaning a foam mattress, they don’t take kindly to moisture.
+Memory foam mattresses they don’t take kindly to excess moisture.
 So proceed with care.

 Cleaning stains from a mattress can take a few hours.
 You may have to make alternative sleeping arrangements as you allow the mattress to dry out.

-Open the windows of the bedroom to allow the air to circulate and dry the mattress.
+Open the bedroom windows to circulate air and dry the mattress.
+This aids in the drying process.
 Of course, you will want to close the window at night.

-If the window doesn’t have an external screen, there is the possibility of insects or animals entering the room.
+If the window doesn’t have an external screen, insects or animals may enter the room.

 Get your cleaning kit ready

-Sweat stains don’t require the same quick reactions as pee stains.
-However, it is always a good idea to have your cleaning kit ready for action.
+Sweat stains don’t require the same quick reactions as urine stains.
+However, having your cleaning kit ready for action is always a good idea.

 - Rubber gloves